 How to Store and Reheat Pan De Coco

 Store this tasty Pan de Coco in an airtight container in the refrigerator for up to 1 week.
 You can reheat the pan de coco in the microwave, but the oven is more reliable.
 Preheat the oven to 350°F and spray a baking sheet with non-stick spray.
-Arrange the desired amount of rolls on the sheet and bake for up to 10 minutes or until warm.
+Arrange the desired roll amount on the sheet and bake for 10 minutes or until warm.

 Equipment